gmbanaag/wallet2020/README.md

 ## Run

-Before you run make sure you had updated the configuration at .env
+Before you run make sure you had updated the configuration at .env.

 You may run the binary via:
     ./wallet2020